-Step 1 – Find the perfect frame.
 Easier said than done.
 I wanted a humongous frame – something with some personality and visual interest.
-After many afternoons scouring thriftstores and online sites I found it at the Recycle Depot.
-IT IS AMAZING in it’s 5′ X 4′ glory!
+After many afternoons scouring thrift stores and online sites I found it at the Recycle Depot.
+IT IS AMAZING in its 5′ X 4′ glory!
 It had an interesting floral painting in it which was actually quite beautiful and tragic at the same time – so out it came and it was donated back to the Recycle Depot (like I’ve said before, it’s kind of a cycle).

-Step 2 – Spend 2 hrs removing the staples that hold the artwork in.
 There were approximately 118 staples (and yes I did count).
 The frame is really skookum so the staples were really well settled.
-A flat headed screwdriver, needle-nose pliers and a glass of Bailey’s on ice did the trick.
+A flat-headed screwdriver, needle-nose pliers and a glass of Bailey’s on ice did the trick.

-Step 4 – Hang the frame on the wall where I want it to be.
-Once I did that, I took a pencil and traced around the inside edge.
+Once I did that, I took a pencil and traced it around the inside edge.
 This line would provide me the framework to apply my background.
 Once I took the frame off the wall I knew I had to paint 2″ outside that line all the way around so that I couldn’t see any wall peeking out.

-Step 5 – I bought Magnetic Paint from Home Hardware.
 This is essentially a grey/black primer like product that you apply as a base coat so that you can paint the colour you like over top of it.
-It is super thick and it really sprays when you paint it, so make sure to use drop cloths (I now have black freckles).
+It’s super thick and it really sprays when you paint it, so make sure to use drop cloths (I now have black freckles).
 It also smells worse than Tim’s hockey gear.

-I applied 3 coats – as per the instructions and well, I’m finding it a little lacking in the “hold” category.
-I mean it does hold magnets with a paper underneath them, but I walked by it creating a bit of a breeze (not due to gas) and 3 of them blew off.
+I applied three coats – as per the instructions, and well, I’m finding it a little lacking in the “hold” category.
+I mean it does hold magnets with a paper underneath, but I walked by it creating a bit of a breeze (not due to gas) and three of them blew off.
 I googled this problem and it seems like I am not the only one finding it kind of pathetic for holding things on the wall.

 Supplies and Cost